-The scope and dynamics of digital transformation is reflected in many ITAS projects.
-On the one hand, researchers work on conceptual questions, such as trust and risk, governance of and by algorithms or the ethics of learning systems.
-On the other hand, they conduct analyses on the advancing automation and digitalisation of society using concrete digital technologies.
-Of particular importance is the question of how to deal responsibly with the developments of digitalization.
+The scope and dynamics of the digital transformation are reflected in many projects at ITAS.
+On the one hand, researchers work on conceptual issues, such as trust and risk, governance of and by algorithms, and the ethics of AI systems.
+On the other hand, they analyze the advancing automation and digitalization of society using specific digital technologies.

 Digital work